demisto/content/Packs/MS-ISAC/Integrations/MSISAC/README.md

-This API queries alerts and alert data from the MS-ISAC API to enrich and query alerts from the platform This integration was integrated and tested with version xx of MS-ISAC
+This API queries alerts and alert data from the MS-ISAC API to enrich and query alerts from the platform This integration was integrated and tested with version 1.1 of MS-ISAC

 ## Configure MS-ISAC on Cortex XSOAR